ArtifactDB/gobbler/README.md

   Once the asset is created, its creating user is added as a trusted uploader to the `{project}/{asset}/..permissions` file (see below).
   If not specified, global writes are disabled by default.

-Additional uploader permissions for a specific asset can be specified in a `{project}/{asset}/..permissions` file.
+Additional permissions for a specific asset may be specified in an optional `{project}/{asset}/..permissions` file.
-This should be a JSON-formatted file that contains a JSON object with the `uploaders` property as described above.
+This should be a JSON-formatted file that contains a JSON object with the following properties:

+- `owners`: An array of strings containing the identities of users who own this asset.
+- `uploaders`: An array of objects specifying the users who are authorized to be uploaders for this asset.
-Specifying an uploader in this file is equivalent to specifying an uploader in the project-level permissions with the `asset` property set to the name of the relevant asset.
+  Each object has the same properties as described in the project-level permissions, except that any `asset` is ignored as it will be replaced by the name of the asset.
-During [upload requests](#uploads-and-updates), any `uploaders` in this file will be appended to the `uploaders` in `{project}/..permissions` before authorization checks.
+  During [upload requests](#uploads-and-updates), these `uploaders` will be appended to the `uploaders` in `{project}/..permissions` before authorization checks.

 User identities are defined by the UIDs on the operating system.
 All users are authenticated by examining the ownership of files provided to the Gobbler.